knight19jonathan/los-knight-portfolio-page/README.md

 # los-knight-portfolio-page

-A Portfolio Website Displaying the different work histories and personal history of Jonathan Knight
+A Portfolio Website Displaying the different work histories and personal history of Jonathan Knight Made by Jonathan Knight.
+Design from various sources in Class products and CSS Act28

+Notes:

 Navbar works, links works, collapses to columns at cell phone view